Annytomica/kumiko-community-hub/README.md

 When logged in:
    - can the comment form at bottom of article be seen?
    - can a new comment be submitted?
-      i. does the comment appear in the comments list, marked as awaiting approval? ii. do edit and delete buttons appear below the comment. iii. do you get a confirmation of comment being submitted for approval? iv. does the comment counter stay the same value (should only count approved comments)
+      - does the comment appear in the comments list, marked as awaiting approval?
+      - do edit and delete buttons appear below the comment.
+      - do you get a confirmation of comment being submitted for approval?
+      - does the comment counter stay the same value (should only count approved comments)
-      v. do comments from other users lack the edit and delete buttons? vi. can you submit multiple comments on same article?
+      - do comments from other users lack the edit and delete buttons?
+      - can you submit multiple comments on same article?
    - can you edit a comment?
-      i. does clicking on the edit button fill the comment form with the message to be edited? ii. does the submitted edit change the displayed comment? iii. do you get a confirmation of comment being edited? iv. does the comment counter stay the same value (an edit should not count as new comment)
+      - does clicking on the edit button fill the comment form with the message to be edited?
+      - does the submitted edit change the displayed comment?
+      - do you get a confirmation of comment being edited?
+      - does the comment counter stay the same value (an edit should not count as new comment)
    - can you delete a comment?
-      i. does clicking on the delete button get a pop-up asking for confirmation of deletion? ii. do you get confirmation of deletion if you delete? iii. do you return to previous state with no changes if you cancel delete? iv. does the deleted comment dissapear from comments thread?
+      - does clicking on the delete button get a pop-up asking for confirmation of deletion?
+      - do you get confirmation of deletion if you delete?
+      - do you return to previous state with no changes if you cancel delete?
+      - does the deleted comment dissapear from comments thread?
-      v. does the comment counter stay the same value if deleted comment was not yet approved? vi. does comment counter decrease by 1 if deleted commented had been approved beforehand?
+      - does the comment counter stay the same value if deleted comment was not yet approved?
+      - does comment counter decrease by 1 if deleted commented had been approved beforehand?
 When logged out:
    - does the comment form disappear?
    - do your own unapproved comments disapear (should only see approved comments)